microsoft/FluidFramework/docs/content/docs/data-structures/map.md

 ## Creation

-There are two paths to create an instance of the `SharedMap`:
-1. Using the [FluidContainer]({{< relref "containers.md" >}}) for when you'd like to directly interface with the `SharedMap` in your application
-2. Using the DDS API directly for when you'd like to use it within your own custom data object

-### Using FluidContainer

-The `FluidContainer` provides us with a container schema for defining which DDSes you would like to load from it.
+The `FluidContainer` provides a container schema for defining which DDSes you would like to load from it.
 It provides two separate fields for establishing an initial roster of objects and dynamically creating new ones.
 For general guidance on using the `ContainerSchema`, please see [here]({{< relref "data-modeling.md" >}}) and for guidance on how to create/load a container using a service-specific client, please see [here]({{< relref "containers.md#creating--loading" >}}).

 Let's take a look at how you would specifically use the `ContainerSchema` for `SharedMap`.